Forex and Africa

 South Africa alone currently has about 190,000 forex traders.
 This large and diverse group is active in educating new members and developing the skills of intermediate traders.

-Lunga J Khambule is one of the South Africa’s forex leaders.
+Lunga J Khambule is one of South Africa’s forex leaders.
 He founded the country’s top forex education company, Alpha Supreme Forex.
 Speaking of the forex community he’s part of, Mr Khambule says ‘It’s likely to double in size in 2019.
 Our mission at Alpha Supreme Forex is to develop the forex community in South Africa, training young traders on professionalism.
 We’ve taught thousands of young people to trade forex successfully.’

 Other countries such as Nigeria and Kenya also experience increased interest in forex trading among young people.
 This trend is growing rapidly.